 During these critical warm and low water times, you may find big trout stacked up with smaller trout in the head of a pool fed by a fast run or where a cooler streams enters a larger one.
 You may want to ask yourself if it is really ethical to fish for such vulnerable fish.

 Different species spawn at different times of the year.
 Rainbows in the spring and Browns in the fall.
 But you should check local fly shops where you intend to fish for more information.

 Trout will generally try and pick a clean shallow gravel bed for a spawning bed.
 The female trout will dig a shallow bed or “redd” in the gravel to lay her eggs.
 She will guard her redd ferociously.
 She may even strike at your fly out.
 But probably out of anger or territoriality not hunger.
 Spawning is a high energy project for a trout.
 The last thing a female on guard duty needs is to be caught and stressed by a fisherman.

 If you spot a female on guard, take some time and observe the activity, then leaver her alone.
 You will be doing your part to help repopulate a stream.
 Also be careful crossing those innocent looking shallow water gravel beds in the spring and fall, you may be killing off future generations.

 Occasionally you may hook fish in some part of it’s body other than the mouth.
 Such a fish is considered to be “foul-hooked” and not “fairly caught”.
 Even with barbless hooks, trying to remove the hook may damage the fish by tearing it’s skin and leaving it open to infection.
 It is best to just cut the leader as close to the hook as possible, revive the fish and let it go.
 The hook will rust out and the fish will be harmed less this way.

-See our fishing license Colorado 2006 information page for information on the next year's season.
+See our Colorado Fishing License page for information on the current license requirements.